biotope/biotope-preview/README.md

         # Markdown
         ## To describe my component.

-        I can as much markdown as I want.
+        I can write as much markdown as I want.
     `
     "htmlTagName": "your-component-html-tag",
     "resources": [